Awesome: Astro City

 - The end of Astro City #8 "Patterns" is an amazing moment for The Confessor.
 First, he reveals himself as a vampire - a secret he's kept for over a hundred years, half of which time he spent operating openly as a superhero - by fighting, desperately, with his full speed and strength in front of thousands of people and several news cameras.
 His opponents are a whole squad of soldiers armed with hologram cross generators, holy-water-squirters, and a gatling gun stake gun.
 After getting staked, he grabs the gun and uses it to take out the mayor, revealing to the world the fact that shapeshifters have infiltrated the planet.

 - The culmination of "The Tarnished Angel" is a superb combination of super-hero motifs with Film Noir.
-Steeljack, a minor supervillain who is weary of the life, accepts a detective job out of desperation.
+Steeljack, a minor supervillain who is weary of the life, accepts a detective job out of financial desperation.
 He discovers a plan to lure a bunch of supervillain C-List Fodder into a murderous trap.
 He doesn't have enough evidence to bring to the police and suspects they wouldn't much care anyway.
 When the real villain frames Steeljack, and the superheroes refuse to take his word for it, he realizes he is the only hope his neighorhood has.
 He eludes pursuit with desperate ingenuity, confronts the villain and battles him to a standstill.
 After which he takes the best honest work he can find - as a graveyard groundskeeper.

 - Winged Victory standing up to the Council of Nike in "Victory", defending her association with male heroes and giving them an Armor-Piercing Question of whether she should teach that men and women are equal or that women have to be alone to be strong.